Trump proposes easing oil, gas leasing restrictions in West

 Associated Press

 BILLINGS, Mont.
-(AP) - The Trump administration is proposing to ease restrictions on oil and gas leasing and other activities across a huge swath of the American West that were enacted to protect a declining bird species.
+(AP) - The Trump administration wants to ease restrictions on oil and gas leasing and other activities across a huge swath of the American West that were put in place to protect an imperiled bird.

-Interior Department officials on Wednesday released a draft of their proposed changes to conservation plans for the greater sage grouse in seven states.

-But Trump has vowed to increase U.S. energy production and open more public lands to drilling.
+The move involves conservation plans for greater sage grouse approved in 2015 under former President Barack Obama.
+President Donald Trump has vowed to increase U.S. energy production and open more lands to drilling.

-Sage grouse are ground-dwelling, chicken-sized birds known for their elaborate mating ritual.

-Their numbers declined in recent decades due to energy development, disease and other causes.
+Conservation groups critical of Trump's energy policies warned Wednesday's proposal could unravel a years-long effort to shore up the bird's struggling population.

+Interior Department officials said the revisions to the Obama-era plans were aimed at increasing flexibility on public lands where the birds reside - not undoing protections outright.
+Colorado Gov. John Hickenlooper, a Democrat, was among elected officials in the region who voiced support for the move, saying it allowed for a "Colorado-specific approach."

+Kathleen Sgamma with the Western Energy Alliance said the industry lobbying group was pleased that Zinke was "moving forward with rewriting the sage grouse plans."

-Environmental groups earlier this week filed lawsuits alleging the administration already has sold energy leases in violation of the Obama-era plans.
+Environmental groups earlier this week filed two lawsuits in federal court alleging the administration since taking office has sold energy leases on hundreds of thousands of acres in at least four states in violation of the Obama-era plans.

+The groups asked the courts to reverse those lease sales and block several upcoming sales.

+Michael Freeman with Earthjustice, the law firm representing environmentalists in one of the cases, said the administration's latest proposal doesn't mean it can ignore the conservation plans already in place.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.